Configure a linux-supported gamepad

 Troubleshooting

-• If you are not able to see a drop-down menu with the name of your controller appear in the Control tab, try specifying the dev_file attribute to match the exact path to your device.
+• If you are not able to see a dropdown menu with the name of your controller appear in the CONTROL tab, try specifying the dev_file attribute to match the exact path to your device.
 You can also try setting auto_reconnect to True.

 You can find additional assistance in the Troubleshooting section.